Saffron: Research

-Genes and transcription factors involved in the pathway for carotenoid synthesis responsible for the colour, flavour and aroma of saffron were under study in 2017.

-Saffron constituents, such as crocin, crocetin, and safranal, were under preliminary research for their potential to affect mental depression and low mood.
-Saffron has also been studied for its possible effect on cardiovascular risk factors, such as lipid profile, blood glucose, weight, eye health, and in erectile dysfunction, but there is no high-quality clinical evidence for such effects, as of 2020.
-Studies on saffron related to the therapeutic area of sleep have shown very encouraging results.
-Saffron has also been found to have positive effects on the psychological effects of menopause in women.
+Saffron is under preliminary research to assess its potential effect on depression and anxiety.

+Saffron may improve some cardiometabolic markers in overweight diabetic or prediabetic patients, but not lipid profiles or insulin-related measures.

 History

-Some doubts remain on the origin of saffron, but it is believed that it originated in Iran.
-However, Greece and Mesopotamia have also been suggested as the possible region of origin.
+Saffron likely originated in Iran, Greece, Mesopotamia, or Kashmir.
 Harold McGee states that it was domesticated in or near Greece during the Bronze Age.
-C. sativus is possibly a triploid form of Crocus cartwrightianus, which is also known as "wild saffron".
-Saffron crocus slowly propagated throughout much of Eurasia and was later brought to parts of North Africa, North America, and Oceania.
+C. sativus is probably a triploid form of Crocus cartwrightianus, which is also known as "wild saffron".
+Saffron crocus was slowly propagated by humans throughout much of Eurasia and was later brought to parts of North Africa, North America, and Oceania.

+Several wild species of Crocus similar to the commercial plant are known to have been harvested in recent times for use as saffron.
+Crocus ancyrensis was used to make saffron in Sivas in Central Turkey, the corms were also eaten.
+Crocus cartwrightianus was harvested on Andros in the islands of the Cyclades, for medicinal purposes and the stigmas for making a pigment called Zafran.
+Crocus longiflorus stigmas were used for saffron in Sicily.
+Crocus thomasii stigmas were used to flavour dishes around Taranto, South Italy.
+In Syria the stigmas of an unknown wild species were collected by women and children, sun-dried and pressed into small tablets which were sold in the Bazaars.
+Not all ancient depictions or descriptions of saffron spice or flowers are certain to be the same species as the modern commercial species used for spice.

 West Asia

-Saffron was detailed in a 7th-century BC Assyrian botanical reference compiled under Ashurbanipal.
 Documentation of saffron's use over the span of 3,500 years has been uncovered.
 Saffron-based pigments have indeed been found in 50,000-year-old depictions of prehistoric places in northwest Iran.
 The Sumerians later used wild-growing saffron in their remedies and magical potions.
+It was also known in ancient Egypt, as indicated by a 2000 BC papyrus.
 Saffron was an article of long-distance trade before the Minoan palace culture's 2nd millennium BC peak.
-Ancient Persians cultivated Persian saffron (Crocus sativus 'Hausknechtii') in Derbent, Isfahan, and Khorasan by the 10th century BC.
+Ancient Persians cultivated Persian saffron (Crocus sativus var. haussknechtii now called Crocus haussknechtii by botanists) in Derbent, Isfahan, and Khorasan by the 10th century BC.
 At such sites, saffron threads were woven into textiles, ritually offered to divinities, and used in dyes, perfumes, medicines, and body washes.
 Saffron threads would thus be scattered across beds and mixed into hot teas as a curative for bouts of melancholy.
 Non-Persians also feared the Persians' usage of saffron as a drugging agent and aphrodisiac.

+Saffron is featured in trade lists from Mari, Syria, is described in a 7th-century BC Assyrian botanical reference compiled under Ashurbanipal, and is listed among other aromatic plants in the Hebrew Bible, in Song of Songs 4:14.
 During his Asian campaigns, Alexander the Great used Persian saffron in his infusions, rice, and baths as a curative for battle wounds.
 Alexander's troops imitated the practice from the Persians and brought saffron-bathing to Greece.